brandonscholet/scanFoolery/README.md

 This tool will dump password authentication attempts to the SSH daemon.

-Every SSHD child process will get attached to and at the completetionm of the process, the attempted passwords and connection logs will be dumped to the script.
+Every SSHD child process will get attached to and at the completetion of the process, the attempted passwords and connection logs will be dumped to the script.

-This is handy if you are on a pentest and the client scans comouters in their networks and attempts to authenticate with Domain Admin credentials.
+This is handy if you are on a pentest and the client scans computers in their networks and attempts to authenticate with Domain Admin credentials.
 Looking at you Landsweeper.

 # Prerequisites
-sudo apt isntall strace
+sudo apt install strace

 # Usage